chrislarabee/spreadsheet-tamer/README.md

 For windows run `venv\Scripts\activate`, for linux
 `. venv/bin/activate` to activate it.

-If you're using pycharm, you can set the interpreter for the project to be the python interpreter in your venv by going to Settings > Project > Python interpreter.
-Then, click the gear and click 'Add', check 'Existing Environment' and find the venv interpreter, which will have the name of your project in parentheses.
+If you're using pycharm, you should set the interpreter for the project to be the python interpreter in your venv by going to Settings > Project > Python interpreter.
+Then, click the gear and click 'Add', check 'Existing Environment' and find the venv interpreter, which will have the name of your project name in parentheses.

-Install the requirements with `pip install -r requirements.txt`
+Install the requirements with `pip install -r requirements.txt`.

 ## Testing
 Run the tests with `pytest` or you can run a specific test module
 with:

 ```
-pytest path/to/module_test.py
+pytest tests/path/to/module_test.py
 ```